 Abbington Reserve was allocated in 2018 for the development of 238 LIHTC units targeting families.
 Construction was completed 2020 and the property is currently in its initial lease-up phase.
 The property offers one, two, and three-bedroom units restricted to the 60 percent AMI level.
-The 37 vacant one, two, and three-bedroom units will be considered directly competitive.
-As such, we have deducted these units in our demand analysis.
+Given Abbington Reserve's differing tenancy, it will not directly compete with the Subject and we have not deducted these units in our demand analysis.